 Use a small round brush and black to outline some areas of the unicorn to make them stand out.

 Don’t outline everything, just a little here and there.

 6. Paint The Horn

-Paint the horn gold.
-Or if you want to get extra crafty here, add some gold glitter!
+Paint the horn gold or use a gold sharpie to color it in.
+If you want to get extra crafty here, add some gold glitter!

 7. Some Final Touches